 Planning For A Future That Never Arrives

-There seem to be far too many moving parts, most of which I am not aware, influencing the direction of my actions and life experience.
+There seem to be far too many moving parts, most of which I am not aware.
+They influence the direction of my actions and life experience.
 My degree of control seems limited.
 When I make plans for holidays, socialising and so on, there seems to be ease, a naturalness.
 There's no forcing myself to do what I need to do.
 Other times, for other larger “goals” there seems to be a different feeling.
-Writing this article, for example, is difficult but there's a feeling that it must be done nonetheless.
+Writing this article, for example, is difficult, but there's a feeling that it must be done nonetheless.
 So I do what I need to do, and although not always as efficiently as I'd like, it still gets done.
 Am I making that decision to do the work or is it being made for me?

 I can't tell.

-Schopenhauer 1 said; I can do what I will to do, but I cannot determine my will.
+Schopenhauer said; I can do what I will to do, but I cannot determine my will.1.
 Now, that seems a little complicated, but I guess what he was saying here is that we can never get to the root of the thing.
 I can make a decision, but I cannot decide to decide, or decide to decide to decide.
 No matter how hard I try, I can never lift myself up by my own shirt collars.
 Nonetheless, the feeling around planning for big-ticket goals seems to be different from everyday events.

 A Misunderstanding of Free Will & Determinism

 In certain respects, it feels that the illusion of free will is real.
 It seems that the notion that I can plan my way to a successful and fruitful life is naive.
 Besides, what is success, and how successful could I feel if it all went according to plan?
 It would be a little boring if life always turned out according to my exact intent, wouldn't it?
-Besides, if my every intent, no matter how fleeting came true, many people would probably be lying dead in dark holes and I'd be on the run!
+Besides, if my every intent, no matter how fleeting, came true, many people would probably be lying dead in dark holes, and I'd be on the run!

 I believe we have a distinct misunderstanding of how free will and deterministic forces interact in the production of experience.
 The predominant rhetoric around the pursuit of goals appears to suggest that we must force ourselves to make change happen.
 The message suggests that nothing significant will happen on its own – we must make it happen.
 But Purposeful Accident says different.